 A simplified CAN broadcasting mode that allows the MS3Pro to communicate with aftermarket dashes and data logs such as Racepak V-net.
-Automatic broadcasting uses a base CAN identifier of 1512 and broadcasts at 50 Hz.Advanced mode allows you to adjust the base CAN ID and the transmission rate.

 7.10.11 Check Engine Light

 The MS3Pro has a sensor validation system that can sanity check the sensor inputs.
 If the sensor appears to be malfunctioning, then it can switch on a Check Engine light.
 Additionally, limited operating strategies (limp modes) can be enabled.
 The aim of these settings is firstly to warn you of a failed sensor that could cause poor or damaging engine operation and secondly, through the limp modes, to allow some engine operation even with the failed sensor.
 The checking scheme varies slightly for each sensor.
 Most sensors are checked against minimum and maximum possible values that can occur if the wire breaks or is shorted to ground or 5V.
 The other criteria is minimum and maximum fluctuation - this is to detect a stuck or wildly flailing sensor.
 All of these parameters are engine specific, and you will need to dial them in for your installation.